epensinger/IntroToProgC-/week2/01DataTypesandExpressions.md

 * Exceptions

 ## Data Types in C++
-C++ is strongly typed - each data must have a type.
+* C++ is strongly typed - each data must have a type.
-Data is stored either as variables or constants constants may be either built into the language
+* Data is stored either as variables or constants
+* constants may be either built into the language (c++ literals) or user defined (ex: const int max = 5;)
+* once the const is set, the value can't change.

 ### int
   * Kind of data - integers numbers
   * inner representation - each int uses 4 bytes (32 bits)